Our Family of Companies

 • Sentimental items

-Items can be specified as a whole category, such as "jewelry," or identified individually, such as "wedding ring."
+In your will, you can specify items as a whole category, such as "jewelry," or identify them individually, such as "wedding ring."

 Disinheritance

 You can disinherit a person in your will.
-This person would be someone normally considered a legal inheritor, like a
+A disinherited person would be someone normally considered a legal inheritor, such as a spouse, sibling, child or another relative.

-For example, a divorcee may choose to disinherit their former spouse.
+For example, a divorced person may choose to disinherit their former spouse.
 If you disinherit someone, they will not receive any of your assets or belongings.

 • If you die without specifying your child's guardian, the court will select a guardian or guardians, and they might not be the person or people you would have chosen.

-• If you're a pet owner, you can identify who will care for your pet.
+• If you're a pet owner, you can identify who will care for your pet after you’re gone.

-In your will, you can specify money or items to be gifted or donated to friends, family and charities.
+In your will, you also can specify money or items to be gifted or donated to friends, family members and charities.
 Federal gift tax laws allow a certain amount to be given to a person without the estate owing a gift tax.
-Donating money can have tax ramifications, so it's best to consult an attorney or a tax advisor.
+Donating money can have tax ramifications, so it's best to consult an attorney or a tax advisor for input.

 How to Write a Will

-Then the only thing left to do is to store your will in a safe but accessible place so that it can be found when needed.
-Some people leave it with their attorney, some put it in a safe-deposit box or home safe, and some keep it at home in a file cabinet.
-It's helpful if the executor or someone close to you knows its location.
+After your will is written, signed and notarized (if required), then the only thing left to do is to store your will in a safe but accessible place so that it can be found when needed.
+Some people decide to leave it with their attorney, some put it in a safe deposit box or home safe, and some keep it at home in a file cabinet.
+It's helpful if the executor or someone close to you knows its location and how to access it.
+In most cases, a probate court will need access to your original will before it can process your estate, so it’s important to store your will with care to ensure nothing happens to it.

-A will is an important document to have, and it can be changed at any time.
-If you don't have this documentation in place, consider talking to your attorney for more information.
+A will is an important document to have, and it can be changed at any time (in most cases).
+If you don't have this documentation in place, take some time to think about the future of your assets and consider talking to your attorney for more information.

 Related Articles